f1tenth/f1tenth_doc/autoware/intro.rst

 .. _doc_autoware_intro:

-Autoware Installation on the F1TENTH
+Autoware Installation on the RoboRacer
 ==================

 Jetson Xavier NX and RoboRacer Recordreplay Demo